Updated: February 2019

 After kissing the famous stone head out and explore the rest of the Blarney castle and it’s surrounding gardens.
 Construction here started in 1446 by the MacCarthy of Muskerry dynasty.
 Although it’s believed there was previously a wooden house build here as early as 1200.
 In the long and rather public history, the castle has changed hands multiple times.
 However, it’s currently owned by Sir Charles St John Colthurst.

-Other Things To Do In Cork, County
+Other Things To Do In Cork For Families

 By now I only hope you’re filled with ideas for different things to do in Cork County.
-We’re sure that you’ll have a fantastic trip, make some awesome memories and learn a whole host of things about the Irish history.
+We’re sure that you’ll have a fantastic trip, make some awesome memories and learn a whole host of things out the Irish history.

 However, if you’re looking for even more to do then check out some of the suggestions/tours available from Get Your Guide;